SirRicSteel/TheosResearch.org/pitch/EXECUTIVE_SUMMARY_ANTHROPIC.md

 - 10-15% quality increase
 - Tested on Claude Sonnet 4.5

-**What we're asking:**
+**What we're proposing:**
-- 6-month joint validation and pilot
+- Evaluate THEOS for potential acquisition
-- Modest investment ($50K compute, 2-3 researchers)
+- Independent validation of documented results
-- Clear decision points and success criteria
+- Access to full code and specifications after NDA

 **What Anthropic gets:**
 - Differentiated safety architecture